asfandyarsaeed1/asfandyarsaeed1/README.md

 I help Customers understand and Grow via data
 ---------------------------------------------

-\* I have been working in data generation department CBS (Convergent Billing System) and VAS (Value Added Service) in Huawei for 2.3 Years. <br>\* I have working experience with CDR analysis, System Health analysis, and New development testing and analysis. <br>\* I am presently working as Data Engineer for 2 years with one of the biggest telecom clients named Telenor for developing systems and automating workload.
+\* I have been working in data generation department CBS (Convergent Billing System) and VAS (Value Added Service) in Huawei for 2.3 Years. \* I have working experience with CDR analysis, System Health analysis, and New development testing and analysis. \* I am presently working as Data Engineer for 2 years with one of the biggest telecom clients named Telenor for developing systems and automating workload. \* To enhance my technical skill I have always been working on exploring different platforms. \* DataBricks Data Lake fundamental Certification. \* DataBricks Certified Associate Data Engineer. \* DataBricks Certified Spark Developer Associate. \* Azure AI Fundamentals \* DBT Fundamental Certfied. \* HCIA-AI (Huawei Certified AI) \* HCIA-Security \* Block Chain Specialization Certified

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [asfandyarsaeed@hotmail.com](mailto:asfandyarsaeed@hotmail.com)